 - A. Building Height.
-Projects shall not exceed the height limits set in Map 6.1-3. - Exceptions allowed for projecting features such as appurtenances and railings per PMC 17.40.060.
+Projects shall not exceed the height limits set in Map 6.1-3. - 1.
+Height is measured per PMC 17.40.060. - 2.
+Maximum height for massing adjacent to street or interior property lines may be limited by required stepbacks; see Section 6.1.5. - Exceptions allowed for projecting features such as appurtenances and railings per PMC17.40.060.

-SAMPLE HEIGHTS
+BUILDING HEIGHTS

-Maximum heights of 36' and 39' allow for up to 3 stories in building height.
+Heights of 36' and 39' allow for up to 3 stories in building height.
 Architectural features such as roof shape, stepbacks, and modulation can add variation to the roof line and reduce visual impact of building height.
 These examples are illustrative and may not reflect all applicable development standards.